ethereum-optimism/optimism-project-ideas/README.md

 **ethgasstation for Optimism**
 Create a version of https://ethgasstation.info/ that tracks and reports on gas fees and more for Optimism.

+**Blockchain & infrastructure projects**
+For more ideas on how to develop the rollup itself or its supporting infrastructure, checkout the [Infrastructure Project Ideas][infra] page.
+These projects tend to be beefier, and cater to aspiring blockchain devs.
 <br>

+[infra]: infrastructure.md

 ### 🌱 **`Public Goods`**